cubantonystark/_synth_nerf_dataset_creator/README.md

 Preliminary writeup - I will add more as time allows.

  This tool was created to leverage the power of [AI葵kwea123](https://github.com/kwea123)'s amazing NeRF implementation using [pytorch+cuda trained with pytorch-lightning](https://github.com/kwea123/ngp_pl).<br>
- This tool uses the colmap2nerf script from [NVIDIA's Instant NeRF](https://github.com/NVlabs/instant-ngp) implementation and produces a Synthetic NeRF dataset formated like the ones in [Facebook Research NSVF Synthetic NeRF datasets](https://github.com/facebookresearch/NSVF#dataset).<br>
+ It uses the colmap2nerf script from [NVIDIA's Instant NeRF](https://github.com/NVlabs/instant-ngp) implementation and produces a Synthetic NeRF dataset formated like the ones in [Facebook Research NSVF Synthetic NeRF datasets](https://github.com/facebookresearch/NSVF#dataset).<br>
  Feel free to use and enhance.
 I wrote this in a couple hours and some of the code might not be pythonic enough.
 You are more than welcome to contribute to this effort.
 I will add compatibility results shortly.<br>

 ### Dataset structure<br>